-Easy to Use - the Google Cloud Platform is designed with simplicity in mind.
-You can request new services and host your applications using the simple to use web-based Google Cloud Management Console.
-All the services are well-documented and there are a wealth of forums, white papers, and discussion boards.
+Easy to Use - Google Cloud is designed with simplicity in mind.
+You can request new services and host your applications using the "simple to use" web-based Google Cloud Management Console.
+All the services are well-documented and there is a wealth of forums, white papers, and discussion boards.

 Flexible - You can select from a wide variety of virtual environments where you choose the software and services your application requires.
 If you find that the environment selections are not adequate, you can simply provision different types of instances or add compute and/or storage on demand.

-Cost-Effective - Google Cloud Platform services are billed in a consumption model, where you only pay for the compute and storage resources you use, with no upfront commitments and contracts.
+Cost-Effective - Google Cloud services are billed in a consumption model, where you only pay for the compute and storage resources you use with no upfront commitments and contracts.
 Alternatively, if you know you have a minimal level of needs, you can sign longer-term contracts for additional savings.

-Reliable - With the Google Cloud Platform, you are taking advantage of its highly redundant, worldwide computing infrastructure that is built to guarantee high availability that rivals, or exceeds, what you've come to expect from your Unisys ClearPath MCP and OS 2200 mainframes.
+Reliable - With the Google Cloud, you are taking advantage of its highly redundant, worldwide computing infrastructure that is built to guarantee high availability that rivals or exceeds what you have come to expect from IBM z/OS mainframes.

-Scalable - the Google Cloud Platform includes features such as Auto Scaling and Load Balancing which allow your application to scale up or down, if you design/architect this into your solution.
+Scalable - the Google Cloud includes features such as Auto Scaling and Load Balancing which allow your application to scale up or down, if you design/architect this into your solution.
 Google Cloud's massive compute and storage infrastructure guarantees that resources will be available when they are needed.

-High Performance - The Google Cloud Platform offers a wide selection of compute and storage options to replicate or exceed the performance needs of your formerly Unisys ClearPath MCP and OS 2200 mainframe-based applications.
-Compute and storage can be provisioned as they are needed, so if your application is CPU intensive you can have a larger CPU/IO ratio and vice versa.
+High Performance - Google Cloud offers a wide selection of compute and storage options to replicate or exceed the performance needs of your formerly IBM z/OS mainframe-based applications.
+Compute and storage can be provisioned as they are needed, so if your application is CPU intensive you can have a larger CPU/I-O ratio and vice versa.

-Secure - The Google Cloud Platform provides several security capabilities and services to improve privacy and network response.

-These include network firewalls, Google Cloud Platform's Virtual Private Cloud (VPC), encryption in rest and in transit, and private or dedicated network connections.
+Secure - Google Cloud provides several security capabilities and services to improve privacy and network response.
+These include network firewalls, Google Cloud Virtual Private Cloud (VPC), encryption in transit, and private or dedicated network connections.